yyyumeniku/yause/VOXELMENU_PORT_README.md

-# VoxelMenu - Forge 1.12.2 Port
+# VoxelMenu (Legacy) - See Yause

-A complete port of the VoxelMenu mod from LiteLoader 1.7.10 to Forge 1.12.2, combining both the VoxelMenu and VoxelMenuMusic mods into a single unified mod.
+This repository has been rebranded and updated.
+The project previously known as "VoxelMenu" is now published as **Yause**.

+Please see YAUSE_PORT_README.md for the current port and maintenance information.

 ## Overview